Are Ficus Trees Poisonous To Cats? (If Yes, What Makes Them?)

 The ASPCA highlights Ficus Benjamina/fig plants on their list of toxic plants/trees to cats.

 The University of California determines Ficus to have class four toxicity.
-This will mean Ficus can cause rashes, and skin irritation in species such as Ficus Benjamina and Ficus Elastica.
+This means Ficus can cause rashes and skin irritation in species such as Ficus Benjamina and Ficus Elastica.

 Yaacob Ilyanie, Tin Wui Wong and Chee Yan Choo study